Article First Published 20th May 2007 | Last Updated: Wednesday 8th February 2017

 Prior to the cessation of Eagle, a highly-stylised version of the character, entitled simple Dare, appeared in the comic magazine Revolver.
 Written by Grant Morrison and drawn by Rian Hughes, the story was a satire of 1980s British politics and, whilst short-lived, developed a loyal following amongst comic fans who still rate it highly today.

-There were attempts to get a new version of Dan Dare off the ground in 1996 when artist Sydney Jordan provided a new Dare story called Remembrance for the newly published The Planet newspaper but the publication sadly lasted only one issue.
+There were attempts to get a new version of Dan Dare off the ground in 1996 when artist and Jeff Hawke newspaper strip creator Sydney Jordan provided a new Dare story called Remembrance for the newly published The Planet on Sunday newspaper but the publication sadly lasted only one issue.

 Now defunct, Virgin Comics also published a Dan Dare limited series for the US market.
 Written by Garth Ennis with art by Gary Erskine, the story centres on an older Dan Dare, once a hero who had brokered peace with alien races, pushed the frontiers of space, and saved the planet from total annihilation… repeatedly.
 But now, his Space Fleet has disbanded, the United Nations has crumbled, his friends scattered to the solar winds.
 Britain is once again the world power, but Dare, disillusioned and disappointed in his once-precious home country, has quietly retired.